Saint Patrick’s well is one of the most famous attractions in Orvieto.

 It was built by Antonio da Sangallo the Younger, at the behest of Pope Clement VIII who had taken refuge in Orvieto during the Sack of Rome (1527)

-The Pope feared that the city water supply would be insufficient in case of Siege: indeed, Orvieto is built on the top of a tufa rock and doesn’t have any constant freshwater supply in the old city center.
+The Pope feared that the city water supply would be insufficient in the case of Siege: indeed, Orvieto is built on the top of tufa rock and doesn’t have any constant freshwater supply in the old city center.
 It has springs only at the base of the cliff.
 The medieval town relieved mostly on rainy waters.

 So, in 1527, Pope Clement VIII designated the skillful engineer Sangallo.
-At first, he proceeded on a hydrogeological research in order to identify a suitable site to dig and reach the bottom layer of clay where the water flows.
+At first, he proceeded on hydrogeological research in order to identify a suitable site to dig and reach the bottom layer of clay where the water flows.